terra-money/docs/docs/Tutorials/Get-started/Terra-station-extension.md

 2. Navigate to the dApp of your choice.
 We'll use the [Anchor protocol WebApp](https://app.anchorprotocol.com/) for this tutorial.
 Most dApps use a similar process, though others may vary.

-3. To connect your wallet, simply click **Connect Wallet** at the top of the page.
+3. To connect your wallet, click **Connect Wallet** at the top of the page.

 4. Select **Terra Station (extension)** to connect your wallet.